 The Loeb Classical Library is a respected modern collection of Greek and Roman literature.
 Each volume contains the Greek or Latin text on one page with the English translation on the opposite page.
-To locate a Loeb edition in the NEOS catalogue try a keyword search with the name of an ancient author and the word Loeb.
-For example, Plutarch and Loeb.

 Penguin and Oxford (World's Classics) also publish good translations of the most popular ancient authors and their well know works.
-In the NEOS catalgoue try a keyword search with the name of an ancient author and the word penguin or oxford world's classics.
+In the library catalgoue try a keyword search with the name of an ancient author and the word penguin or oxford world's classics.
 For example, thucydides and penguin.